THE REMEDIAL HERSTORY PROJECT

 But the powerful Samurai women were eventually pushed into domestic servitude as the culture became more peaceful.
 The ideal samurai woman was obedient, controlled, and subservient.
 Women’s access to property ownership and inheritance disappeared.

-By the 1400s, Confucian ideas spread into Japan and solidified what the Shogun had begun.
-Women were subjected to the teachings of the “Three Obediences” emphasized in China, where women were subordinate to their fathers, husbands, and sons.
+By the 1400s, Confucian ideas spread to Japan and solidified what the Shogun had begun.
+Women were subjected to the teachings of the “Three Obediences” emphasized in China.
+Women continued to be subordinate to their fathers, husbands, and sons.

-Conclusion: Like in Europe, the feudal period was a mixed bag for women, and the effect varied greatly by class.
-Women were leaders, thinkers, and workers who helped lay the groundwork for the rise in Capitalism.
+As in Europe, the feudal period in Japan was a mixed bag for women, and the effect varied significantly by class.
+Women were leaders, thinkers, and workers who helped lay the groundwork for the rise in capitalism.

 By the end of this period, so much remained in question.
 Did peace in Japan outweigh the decline in rights?
 Would women be able to circumvent the confines of cloistered life and have more public lives?
 Would women regain their rights lost?
 Was chivalry in Europe helpful to women?